 We are a registered charity run by a council of elected members, with committees overseeing various activities.
 Past presidents have included philosophers William James and Henri Bergson, scientists William Crookes, John Strutt (Lord Rayleigh) and Charles Richet, and British conservative prime minister Arthur Balfour.
 We are always looking to increase our funding for research and education, through donations and bequests.

 Our members represent a variety of academic and professional interests all over the world.
 We welcome active researchers and volunteer helpers, also those who wish to learn about the subject.

 Members receive quarterly issues of the scientific Journal, which has been published continuously since 1882, containing reports of new research, book reviews and correspondence, also copies of Proceedings that describe occasional in-depth research.
-The quarterly Paranormal Review carries less formal articles on a variety of topical subjects.
+The quarterly Magazine carries less formal articles on a variety of topical subjects.

 Anyone over 16 is welcome to join the SPR - students, researchers in all disciplines, and members of the public from all walks of life.

 Membership does not imply acceptance of any particular opinion concerning the nature or reality of the phenomena examined.
 The SPR holds no corporate view, and its members hold a wide range of perspectives on its subject matter.
 Subscription rates are reduced for students, couples and senior citizens.
 Join the SPR

 How To Find Us